Zynh0722/OldBlog/_posts/2022-03-13-what-is-regex.md

 ---

 Regex, or Regular Expressions are patterns used to match character combinations in strings.
-In Javascript we can use these patterns in a variety of methods in `RegExp` and `String` objects
+In Javascript we can use these patterns in a variety of methods in the `RegExp` and `String` objects

 But a high level definition isn't helpful to anyone, so let's look at how we make a regular expression;